 When you’ve lost your drive it’s an incredibly frustrating feeling.
 Self criticism is our go-to reaction.
-But how we respond to losing sight of our health goals or our weight loss motivation disappearing is key to finding it again.
+But how we respond to losing sight of our motivation to get healthier is key to finding it again.
 Beating yourself up only pushes it further away.
 Discover it again with encouragement, kindness and counting successes.

 Think about it: Criticism doesn’t motivate

 How would you speak to a child who failed a spelling test and was upset?
 Would you call the child stupid, berate her for not studying hard enough?
 More likely, you would ask how you can help her study next time.
 You would find encouraging words.
 You would remind her of her talents.